lancs-dsrg/ML4Stats/README.md

 - Install python on your machine (preferably 2)
 - Install the following python packages: `wikipedia`, `nltk`, `sklearn`
 - Clone this repo and run `python scrape_wiki.py` which will download 1000 wikipedia documents onto your machine.
 If it doesn't work let me know.
 This will take a while as it's quite a slow way of doing things so leave some time!
-Will bring a spare dataset to the session just in case someone doesn't get a chance to download.
+I've uploaded a spare dataset `docs.pkl` in case anyone couldn't download!

 ## What we'll be doing